Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - XE Money Transfer

 XE focuses on global currency transfers to bank accounts, so it lacks things like cash pickup and same-currency transfers.
-Like Walmart, XE allows you to transfer to many countries, but it one-ups Walmart by not charging any money transfer fees and imposing no maximum transfer limit.
+Like Walmart, XE allows you to transfer to many countries, but it one-ups Walmart by generally not charging any transaction fees, commission and ongoing fees and imposing no maximum transfer limit.
+While most transfers with XE are fee-free, a nominal fee of 3USD (and its equivalent) applies to transfers below USD500 and its equivalent in other currencies.

 Why pick XE Money Transfer instead?